juanjo255/gbifSpecieLinkContructor/README.md

 # gbifSpecieLinkContructor
-This tool is to build the species url of the GBIF web page that describes it.
+* This tool is to build the species url of the GBIF web page that describes it.
+* The program expect an excel file with two columns named named: "Nombre científico" and "ID del nombre científico".
+Where "Nombre científico" correspond to the column with the species and "ID del nombre científico" an empty column where the species url from the GBIF will be stored.
+You can find an example in the folder "Dataset_examples ->  "DwC_D&L_EGF_Mutata-Carepa_20230608.xlsx".

 ## Installation